Period and index, symbol lengths, and generic splittings in Galois cohomology: Cohomology at , Pfister numbers and index bounds

 Further, we have $n_1 = 1 = n_d$ from Theorem~\ref{main2}, and conjecturally $n_2 = d - 1$ (see \cite[page~2]{Lie:PIS}, where it is attributed to a question of Colliot-Th\'el\`ene).
-Besides this is simply the feeling that in some sense the cohomology ring ``feels a lot like an exterior algebra.'' \end{proof}
+Besides this, the conjecture that $n_i$ should at worst be $\binom{d-1}{i-1}$ is simply based on the above numerology and the feeling that in some sense the cohomology ring ``feels a lot like an exterior algebra.''

 Recall that the $m$-Pfister number of a quadratic form $q$, denoted $\Pf_m(q)$ is the smallest number $j$ such that $q$ is Witt equivalent to a sum of $\phi_1 \perp \phi_2 \perp \cdots \perp \phi_j$ of $m$-fold Pfister forms.
 This terminology is due to Brosnan, Reichstein and Vistoli \cite[Section~4]{BRV}.